FAQ

 Yes, all Chromebooks are supported.
 Screen replacements, hardware repairs, software troubleshooting and general issues.
 The one exception is the Google Pixelbook and similar high-end Chromebooks that use proprietary parts which can be harder to source.

 Yes.
 PlayStation, Xbox, Nintendo Switch, Wii, Wii U, GameCube, N64 and other retro consoles.
-Common repairs include disc drive failures, overheating, Joy-Con drift, power issues and general diagnostics.
+Common repairs include thermal paste and liquid metal replacement, disk drive replacement, deep cleaning, Joy-Con drift, controller repair and general diagnostics.
 I also do retro odds and ends like Game Boy cartridge battery replacements.
 See the Gaming Console Repair page for the full breakdown.

 Data & Privacy